Find the Best Tankless Water Heater Installation Contractors Near You

 Can a tankless water heater be installed outdoors?

 Outdoor tankless units are available, designed to withstand exposure to elements.
 Outdoor installations save valuable indoor space.
-It is important to choose a model that is rated for outdoor use and have it installed by a qualified technician.
+Check with the manufacturer's specifications to ensure your chosen unit is appropriate for outside installation..

 How long does a tankless water heater last?